-Korean Drama & Movies is a convenient app that gives you easy access to programs from YouTube and Dailymotion.
+Korean Movies & Dramas is a convenient app that gives you easy access to programs from YouTube.
 Just be aware that since these videos are user uploaded, subtitling options and picture quality may vary.
 Some videos have subtitling or dubbing in English.

 Ah, Netflix.
 The very word brings such joy.
 And for Korean students, there’s no shortage of Korean dramas to watch on Netflix.
 Just search “Korean drama,” and you’ll have plenty of options.

 You may be used to watching Netflix on your computer, smart TV or Roku, but you can also watch it on your Android device.

 The Android app offers all the great features you’re familiar with: You can watch immediately, you can search, you can change subtitling options, etc. Additionally, the Android app will also sync with your other devices so that you can easily pick up where you left off.